happysammy/NautilusCSharp/README.md

 and message passing.

-Nautilus has been open-sourced from working production code and exists to support the NautilusTrader Python algorithmic trading framework by providing `Data` and `Execution` services.
+Nautilus has been open-sourced from working production code and exists to support the NautilusTrader Python algorithmic trading framework https://github.com/nautechsystems/nautilus_trader by providing `Data` and `Execution` services.

-A messaging system API implemented using a ZeroMQ transport, MessagePack serialization and Curve25519 encryption allows efficient communication between the services and trader machines through PUB/SUB and fully async REQ/REP patterns.
+A messaging system API implemented using ZeroMQ transport, MessagePack serialization and Curve25519 encryption allows efficient communication between the services and trader machines through PUB/SUB and fully async REQ/REP patterns.